No passwords, No popups, No AI, No cost:

 December 14, 2011

-Hi, Mary Ann.
+A. Hi, Mary Ann.
 I run a metal finishing website.
 I am not an epidemiologist specializing in nickel and chrome, nor ADD and ADHD, and I cannot offer the authoritative research information you seek.
 If you feel that Ray Peat is authoritative, you can certainly try his site.
-But nickel and chrome are expensive metals, so the sellers emphasize how much of these metals are in their flatware, not how little -- so I don't understand calling them 'secret' ingredients.
+But nickel is an expensive metal, so sellers proudly emphasize how much is in their flatware, not how little -- so I don't call them 'secret' ingredients.

 If convenient, please provide a reference for the 'arsenic, chrome and nickel in apple and grape juice' that you allude to as I'm not familiar with it.
 Thanks!